andrew-rothstein/andrew-rothstein.github.io/_pages/projects.md

 ## Human movement & pathogenic *E. coli*

 Human movement influences the epidemiology of pathogens.
-Factors such as increased travel, urbanization, and a changing environment have rapidly increased the connectedness of people, communities, and ultimately the pathogens they harbor.
+Increased rates of travel, urbanization, environmental change have rapidly increased the connectedness of people, communities, and ultimately the pathogens they harbor.
 Using fine-scale genomic data of ciruclating *E. coli* isolates, I am applying bacterial phylogenomics to investigate the role of human travel on the spread of pathogenic strains across rural and urban communities in northern coastal Ecuador.
+Understanding which communities are sources of pathogen seeding have important implications on public health intervetions.

 ## Spread & emergence of amphibian chytrid fungus